dimadesu/LifeStreamer/README.md

     - Retries for playing RTMP stream.
     - Etc.

+  Be careful with background mode when using RTMP as source.
+RTMP source by itself should be fine, but background mode has performance limitations.
 I recommened monitoring the stream on the 2nd phone.
 Do not use streaming phone for anything else as much as possible, keep LifeStreamer app open (in foreground) for best performance.

   What works:

   - Start RTMP server.
   - Start action cam stream to RTMP server.
-  - Kill LifeStreamer app/service.
+  - Kill LifeStreamer app/service. _(Optional, just to get super clean app state before starting.)_
   - Start LifeStreamer app.
   - Switch to RTMP source.
   - Start the stream from LifeStreamer.